edoardociscato/affinitymatrix/README.md

 The example below shows how to use the main function of the package, `estimate.affinity.matrix`, and how to summarize its findings.
-We first generate a random sample of *matches*.
+We first generate a random sample of *matches*: the values of the variance-covariance matrix used in the data generating process are taken from Chiappori, Ciscato and Guerriero (2020).
 For the sake of clarity, consider the marriage market example: every row of our data frame corresponds to a couple.
 The first `Kx` columns correspond to the husbands’ characteristics, or *matching variables*, while the last `Ky` columns correspond to the wives’.
 The key inputs to feed to `estimate.affinity.matrix` are two matrices `X` and `Y` corresponding to the husbands’ and wives’ traits and sorted so that the i-th man in `X` is married to the i-th woman in `Y`.

+    #> Setup...
+    #> Main estimation...
+    #> Saliency analysis...
+    #> Rank tests...
+    #> Saliency analysis (bootstrap)...

+The output of `estimate.affinity.matrix` is a list of objects that constitute the estimation results.
+The estimated affinity matrix is stored under `Aopt`, while the vector of loadings describing men’s and women’s matching factors are stored under `U` and `V` respectively.
+The following functions can be used to produce summaries of the different findings.
+For further details, Chiappori, Ciscato and Guerriero (2020) contain tables and plots that are generated with these functions.

 ## Literature